-2.5 Please enter your National 2.5 Insurance number here: 2.5 Please enter your National Insurance number here: You will find your National Insurance Number on your National Insurance Card, on a payslip or on most tax forms such as a P45 or P60.
+Qu uestions Notes 2.5 Please enter your National Insurance number here: You will find your National Insurance number on your National Insurance Card, on a payslip or on most tax forms such as a P45 or P60.
 If you do not know or cannot remember your National Insurance number contact the Inland Revenue on 0845 91 57006.
-If you do not have a National Insurance number and you would like to get one you should contact your local Jobcentre Plus or socials security office.
-Please note that this information will only be provided in order to update your tax, tax credit and benefit records.
+If you do not have a National Insurance number and you would like to get one you should contact your local Jobcentre Plus or social security office.
+26 Diagon tick har if you do not Please note that this information will only be provided in order to update your tax, tax credit and benefit records.
 It will not be used for any other purpose.

-Please tick here if you do not wish the Panel to pass on this information.
-2.6 Please tick here if you do not wish the Panel to pass on this information.
-If you would prefer the Gender Recognition Panel not to inform Inland Revenue if you receive a full Gender Recognition Certificate please tick this box.
+2.6 Please tick her if you do not wish the Panel to pass on this information If you would prefer the Gender Recognition Panel not to inform Inland Revenue if you receive a full Gender Recognition Certificate please tick this box.
 Bear in mind that you must let the Inland Revenue know if your application is successful which will mean sending them your Gender Recognition Certificate and National Insurance number.
 If you fail to notify Inland Revenue that you have received a full Gender Recognition Certificate you may be liable for prosecution.

 Once the Inland Revenue have been made aware of your successful application, (either by you or by the Gender Recognition panel), you will be sent notification to confirm that your national insurance, tax, tax credits, benefits and pension records have been updated.
-This confirmation will be sent to you at the address held on the Inland Revenue's records.
+This confirmation will be sent to you at the address held on the Inland Revenues records.
 This may be different to the address that you have given at section 1.3.
 You may wish to contact the Inland Revenue on 02920 325080 to ensure that the name and address that they hold for you are up-to-date.
 If you have elected for the Gender Recognition Panel to inform Inland Revenue, the letter of confirmation from Inland Revenue will not mention why your records have been updated or refer in any way to your Gender Recognition application or Certificate.
 If you choose to inform the Inland Revenue yourself, they will of course need to return your Gender Recognition Certificate.